History of Asia: China

 China saw the rise and fall of the Sui, Tang, Song, and Yuan dynasties and therefore improvements in its bureaucracy, the spread of Buddhism, and the advent of Neo-Confucianism.
 It was an unsurpassed era for Chinese ceramics and painting.
-Medieval architectural masterpieces the Great South Gate in Todaiji, Japan, and the Tien-ning Temple in Peking, China are some of the surviving constructs from this era.
+Medieval architectural masterpieces the Great South Gate in Todaiji, Japan, and the Tienning Temple in Peking, China are some of the surviving constructs from this era.

 Sui dynasty

 A new powerful dynasty began to rise in the 580s, amongst the divided factions of China.
 This was started when an aristocrat named Yang Jian married his daughter into the Northern Zhou dynasty.
 He proclaimed himself Emperor Wen of Sui and appeased the nomadic military by abandoning the Confucian scholar-gentry.
 Emperor Wen soon led the conquest of the southern Chen dynasty and united China once more under the Sui dynasty.
 The emperor lowered taxes and constructed granaries that he used to prevent famine and control the market.
 Later Wen's son would murder him for the throne and declare himself Emperor Yang of Sui.
 Emperor Yang revived the Confucian scholars and the bureaucracy, much to anger of the aristocrats and nomadic military leaders.
 Yang became an excessive leader who overused China's resources for personal luxury and perpetuated exhaustive attempts to conquer Goguryeo.
 His military failures and neglect of the empire forced his own ministers to assassinate him in 618, ending the Sui dynasty.